How Does Identity Theft Happen? (and How To Avoid It)

 • Keep an updated list of what’s inside your wallet and check it regularly to make sure you didn’t lose a card.

-• If your wallet or purse goes missing, assume the worst.
-Alert your state Department of Motor Vehicles (DMV), local law enforcement, banks, and creditors as soon as possible.
+• If your wallet or purse goes missing, alert your state Department of Motor Vehicles (DMV), local law enforcement, banks, and creditors as soon as possible.

 📚 Related: Is Your Wallet Lost or Stolen?
 Do This, ASAP